The 2018 Show was a great success – details for the 2019 show will be posted nearer the time. Results from the show are also available below.

 CONDUCT OF THE SHOW

-- Exhibits MUST be in place before 9.15 am on the 9th September.
+- Exhibits MUST be in place before 9.15am on Saturday 8th September.
 Judging will take place between 9.30a.m. and 12.30pm, when exhibitors and the public may not be present except under special circumstances.
 Exhibits will not be accepted after judging has started.

-- Prizes and trophies will be presented at 3.30 pm. approximately.
-The sale will then take place, and the raffle drawn.
+- Prizes and trophies will be presented at 3.30pm approximately.
+The sale will continue, and the raffle drawn.

 - Unclaimed exhibits will be disposed of as the committee sees fit.